 NEED MORE RECIPES FOR LEFTOVERS?
 Get my recipes for THANKSGIVING LEFTOVERS

-MORE WAFFLES RECIPES
+MORE WAFFLE RECIPES

 Delicious, cheesy, and savory waffles prepared with leftover mashed potatoes and cheddar cheese.